Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Gia đình và Xã hộiBáo Gia đình và Xã hội28/02/2025

-1. The effect of water when taking medicine
+1. The effect of water when taking medicine.

 5 loại thuốc cần uống nhiều nước- Ảnh 1.

-2. Medications that require drinking more water
+2. Certain medications require more water intake.

 5 loại thuốc cần uống nhiều nước- Ảnh 2.